gotoz/runq/README.md

 ```
 systemctl reload docker.service
 ```
-Note: To deploy runq on further Docker hosts only `/var/lib/runq` and `/etc/docker/daemon.json` must be copied.

 #### TLS certificates
 *runq-exec* creates a secure connection between host and VM guests.
 Users of *runq-exec* are